CntoDev/mission-scripts/README.md

 * Tested for Linux.
 Windows usage is at your own risk.
 * depbo-tools 0.6.02 (https://dev.withsix.com/projects/mikero-pbodll/files)
-* Python 3, tested under 3.6, but 3.2+ should work.
+* Python 3, tested under 3.6, in production under 3.4, but 3.2+ should work.
 * Python libraries defined in `requirements.txt`

 ### Usage